-The basic message [Aussage] of the theorem is that a proof for the consistency of a consistent formalism, which encompasses the usual logical calculus [Logikkalkül] and number theory, cannot be represented in this formalism itself, more precisely: it is not possible to deduce the elementary arithmetical theorem which represents the claim of the consistency of the formalism based on a certain kind of enumeration of the symbols and variables and an enumeration of the formulas and of the finite series of formulas derivated from it - in the formalism itself.
+The basic message of the theorem is that a proof of the consistency of a consistent formalism encompassing the usual logical calculus and number theory cannot be represented in this formalism itself; more precisely: it is not possible to deduce the elementary arithmetical theorem which represents the claim of the consistency of the formalism-based on a certain kind of enumeration of the symbols and variables and an enumeration of the formulas and of the finite series of formulas derived from it-in the formalism itself.

-To be sure, nothing is said hereby directly about the possibility of finite consistency proofs; but a criterion follows, which every proof of the consistency for a formalism of number theory or a more comprehensive [umfassend] formalism has to meet: a consideration must occur in the proof which can not be represented - based on the arithmetical translation - in the formalism mentioned.
+To be sure, nothing is said hereby directly about the possibility of finite consistency proofs; but a criterion follows, which every proof of the consistency for a formalism of number theory or a more comprehensive formalism has to meet: a consideration must occur in the proof which can not be represented-based on the arithmetical translation-in the given formalism.